Member directory search

 Matlock

 Doreen Pendgracs is an award-winning Manitoba-based non-fiction freelance writer and author.
-Doreen is working on her fifth book--the second volume in the Chocolatour series.
-Doreen specializes in writing about chocolate travel, but also has a strong interest in culinary and…
+In 2014, Doreen won a Readers' Favorite International Book Award for Chocolatour: A Quest for the World's Best Chocolate.
+Doreen specializes in writing about chocolate travel, but also…

 Matlock